mythreyi1905/nimbleroApp/Readme.md

 ## Steps to run:

-In order to run this application locally, clone this repository on your machine and cd into `nimbleRobotics`
+In order to run this application locally, clone this repository on your machine and cd into `nimbleroApp`

 If you do not have virtualenv installed on your machine, install it using the following command: